Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Canary-gradient attack for property inference

 Now, when the target and non-target gradients are aggregated, the target's gradient $\nabla^{\xi}_{\dataset^{(t)}_\labeltarget}$ for $\xi$ will be preserved, allowing the server to state the activation or non-activation of the canary-gradient, and so, with high probability, the presence of the property $P$ in the batch $\dataset^{(t)}_\labeltarget$ of $u_\labeltarget$.
 This intuition is captured by~\Cref{fig:canary}.

 Finally, given that the number of parameters in $\xi$ can be arbitrarily small, the attack will leave only a minimal footprint, making the detection non-trivial (in our experiments, we show that two parameters are enough).
-This is also supported by the fact that the gradient becomes sparer and sparer as the training proceeds (see Figure~\ref{fig:sparsity}), making it difficult to distinguish between natural \TT{wholes} and artificial ones in the gradient vector.
+This is also supported by the fact that the gradient becomes more sparse as the training proceeds (see Figure~\ref{fig:sparsity}), making it difficult to distinguish between natural \TT{holes} and artificial ones in the gradient vector.

 While we gave an abstract view on the attack strategy, next, we show how the attack can be carried out on a realistic architecture such as ResNet in a membership inference attack scenario.